 - Day 4: Include ground meats in your diet, such as hamburger and meatloaf

 - Day 5: Include solid proteins in your diet, such as a piece of fish and chicken breast

-Gastric sleeve diet PDF
+Gastric sleeve recovery diet tips

 A successful gastric sleeve diet plan is not just about eating right foods, but also about eating them in a right manner.
 Here are some of the vital tips that will guide you about how to eat right.

 - Rather than eat 3 major meals, move over to multiple small meals

 - Listen to your body and end a meal when you feel full

 - Differentiate between hunger and an emotional urge to eat